jeffkight/f5-gateway-ansible/README.md

 ## Use ansible-vault to encrypt confidential variables

-Put these variables in the provisioning/hosts.yml file.
+Put these variables in the `provisioning/hosts.yml` file.
+Put your vault password in clear text in `.vaultpass`.

 ### F5 gateway address